OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 completes the component execution.

 It will often be the case that you will already have the code for evaluating the objective function, but it will be in some other language, such as Fortran or C/C++.
-The :ref:`Plugin-Developer-Guide` gives some examples of how to incorporate these kinds of components into OpenMDAO.
+The :ref:`Plugin-Developer's-Guide` gives some examples of how to incorporate these kinds of components into OpenMDAO.

 The Paraboloid component is now built and ready for inclusion in a model.